Dr. Sarah Chen had built exactly what she set out to build.

 The Bridge Trust® is not a theory.

-It is a statute-anchored, compliance-first asset-protection system designed for the modern litigation environment.
+It has been in existence for 30 years; is a statute-anchored, compliance-first asset-protection system designed for the modern litigation environment.

-Asset protection always comes down to three things:
+Asset protection always comes down to three pillars:

 Timing.
 Control.
 Jurisdiction.